LorenzDuremdes/Second-Brain/pacing strategies.md

 		1. and limiting accumulation of fatigue-related metabolites, such as lactic [[acid]], early on in the exercise task.
 4. headwind followed by tailwind → FTP
 	1. above vs. below FTP (respectively)^[Cutting-Edge Cycling, p.
 179]
-5. cyclists who were provided no knowledge that they would be riding a 4-kilometer [[[[time trial]]]] and were given no feedback throughout improved their times exponentially with each performance, such that their performance was identical to the full-feedback group by the fou[[ti[[time trial|me trial|r]]th time t]]rial.
+5. cyclists who were provided no knowledge that they would be riding a 4-kilometer [[time trial]] and were given no feedback throughout improved their times exponentially with each performance, such that their performance was identical to the full-feedback group by the fourth [[time trial]]
 	1. The rapid learning of a performance appears to occur even with longer time trials, in which day-to-day [[motivation]] and variability may be greater.
 A rapid plateau in performance occurred in 30K (Abbiss et al. 2008) and 40K time trials (Laursen et al. 2003) following a familiarization trial.^[Cutting-Edge Cycling, p.
 185]
 6. Stable performance of a learned strategy is also difficult to disrupt e.g. when subjects were enticed with financial rewards for a faster performance (Hulleman et al. 2007).^[Cutting-Edge Cycling, p.
 185]
 ## J-curve pacing profile